gellati/oda-kapa-api/README.md

 Installation currently works for Linux, fails for Cygwin/Windows

-Tests currently run against oda fhir service, but a small express server also exists for mock testing.
+Tests currently run against oda fhir service, but a small express server also exists for mock testing (currently the express server is outdated).

 Maker server run with